Aerlinger/attr_deprecated/README.md

 A simple and non-intrusive way to mark deprecated columns/attributes in your models so they may be more safely removed.
 Any usage of a deprecated attribute will be logged with a warning message and a trace of where the deprecated attribute was called.
-Exceptions and Airbrake messages can be raised as well.
+Exceptions can be raised as well.

 ## Why?